deepsense-ai/seahorse/docs/_reference/data_sources.md

    </div>
    <br>

-3. Now you can include the JSON content into Google Service Account Credentials JSON field of the Datasource
+3. Now you can include the JSON content into Google Service Account Credentials JSON field of the Data Source

 ### Sharing Google Spreadsheet with you Seahorse Instance